-From the Listing Date to the date of this annual report, 1 meeting of the Audit Committee was held.
+For the year ended December 31, 2021, 2 meetings of the Audit Committee was held.
 The attendance of each Audit Committee member is set out in the table below:

+Attended/

-Name of Directors Attended/Eligible to attend
+Name of Directors Eligible to attend

-Mr. Ng Jack Ho Wan 1/1
+Mr. Ng Jack Ho Wan 2/2

-Mr. Xu Xiangyang 1/1
+Mr. Xu Xiangyang 2/2

-Mr. Li Ming 1/1
+Mr. Li Ming 2/2

-The Audit Committee has reviewed the Company's audited consolidated results for the year ended December 31, 2020 and confirms that the applicable accounting principles, standards and requirements have been complied with, and that adequate disclosures have been made.
+The Audit Committee has reviewed the Company's audited consolidated results for the year ended December 31, 2020 and the unaudited consolidated results for the six months ended June 30, 2021 and confirms that the applicable accounting principles, standards and requirements have been complied with, and that adequate disclosures have been made.
 The Audit Committee has also discussed the auditing, internal control, financial reporting and the re-appointment of the Auditor.
 The Board had not deviated from any recommendation given by the Audit Committee on the selection, appointment, resignation or dismissal of the Auditor.